-So having survived four truly long Alaskan winters in the Interior in and about Fairbanks Alaska, as well as many more while traveling and living in the Midwest, being able to talk about the best winter gear is something I know well.
+So, having survived four truly long Alaskan winters in the Interior in and about Fairbanks, Alaska, as well as many more while traveling and living in the Midwest, being able to talk about the best winter gear is something I know well.

-So whether you’re getting hit by a polar vortex in the Lower 48 or if you want to know about the best winter gear for Alaska then read on!
-This is one topic we know well, and let’s introduce you to my favorite winter weather gear that is Alaskan approved!
+So, whether you’re getting hit by a polar vortex in the Lower 48 or want to know about the best winter gear for Alaska, read on!

 Quick Winter Gear Buying Guide